Field Selection

 }

-There is no limit to the number of fields that you can include or exclude.
+There is no limit to the number of fields that you can include or exclude, up to the overall service limits to the number of fields in an object group.

-For JSON files, make sure that you capture the full and correct field name, which might require a property,prop1[.prop2...]
+For JSON field names, make sure that you capture the full JSON nested field path, which might require a property.prop1[.prop2...]

 JSON Array Options

-For JSON files with nested arrays, you can use the JSON Flex options to specify how to index the arrays and their nested properties.
-For example, you can use horizontal or vertical expansion, and you can specify an array level (that is, how many nested levels) of properties to index as separate fields.
+For JSON files with arrays, you can use the JSON Flex options to specify how to index the arrays and their elements.
+For example, you can use horizontal or vertical expansion, and you can specify an array level (that is, how many nested levels) of elements to index as separate fields.
 See JSON Flex Options Reference for more information about JSON files and the available ChaosSearch optimizations for JSON file indexing.

-When JSON files have nested arrays and are indexed using horizontal flattening, you can use the vertical_selection_policy
+When JSON files have arrays, you can use the vertical_selection_policy

 options support includes